The 10K: Training plans for beginner and advanced runners

 And don’t forget about clothing — good essentials will keep you cool, relaxed and focused on the finish line.
 If you want to raise your style profile, check out the pro kits in our Elite Apparel Collection.

-No matter your choice of gear, it’s important to remember to be consistent with what you wear during training.
+No matter your choice of gear, it’s important to remember to be consistent with what you wear during training for a 10k run.
 Stick to what works for you and don’t wear something new or unfamiliar on race day.
 Your un-chafed body will thank you later.

 What to eat before a 10K run?